-This research was part of MSc research work done by the first author at Haramaya University under the supervision of the second, third and fourth authors.
-Oromia Agricultural Research Institute (OARI) and Bako Agricultural Research Center (BARC) are acknowledged for their financial support.
+This piece of research work was part of a postgraduate research work at Haramaya University.
+Dr. Firew Mekbib, Dr. Gemechu Keneni and Dr. Berhanu Amsalu are acknowledged for their comments and suggestion given on the research work.
+Oromia Agricultural Research Institute (OARI) and Bako Center (BARC) Agricultural Research are acknowledged for their financial support.
 Melkasa Agricultural Research Center (MARC), Haramya University (HU) and Sirinka Agricultural Research Center (SARC), are also praised for providing common bean varieties.
-Finally, we wish to express our heartfelt gratitude to all individuals, who were involved directly or indirectly in the research activity, for the assistance and support they gave during the research work.
+Finally, we wish to express our heartfelt gratitude to all individuals, who were involved directly or indirectly in the research activity, for their friendly assistance and affection and support given during the research work.